 Meet the South Florida Organization Combatting Food and Health Injustice

-By: Asha Loring, Food Print
+By: Asha Loring, Founder and Executive Director of Health in the Hood, for Food Print

 Growing up in South Florida, Asha Loring saw firsthand a lack of access to fresh produce like radishes and kale in her neighborhood of Overton, Miami.
 Her father, a professor and long-time organizer in Miami, began an urban farming organization in the 90s, so it’s not surprising that Loring grew up to start her own community gardening nonprofit, Health in the Hood, which works to combat food deserts.
 Through her efforts, Health and the Hood has established 10 community gardens in Southern Florida; each are managed by a local resident, providing a paid job opportunity to the neighborhood, and offer produce free of charge to the residents, as well as health education and nutrition classes.
 Here, Loring shares her story, some of her experiences working with Health and the Hood, and why the mission to provide access to healthy food is so important. – FoodPrint Editors

 “Excuse me, can I offer you some free, locally grown collard greens?”

 I’ve yet to receive a “no” this question.

 Eating fresh foods is almost impossible if you live in a food desert, which is why I have spent the last six years growing food in urban areas, giving it away to families who can’t access fresh food.